Sriram Ramaswamy: Awards and honours

 Among the awards he has received for his research are the Shanti Swarup Bhatnagar Prize for Science and Technology in 2000 and the Infosys Prize for Physical Sciences in 2011.
 He also served on the Physical Sciences jury for the Infosys Prize in 2014.
 He was elected a Fellow of the Royal Society (FRS) in 2016.

 He was awarded one of the H K Firodia awards for 2016.
+He was elected an International Member of the US National Academy of Sciences in 2025.